numsim-group/klimakoffer/milestone4/milestone4_northsouth_ebm.md

 &\left.+ \frac{1}{2}\,\texttt{area}[j_{\text{equator}}]\,\sum\limits_{i=1}^{\nlong} F[j_{\text{equator}},i] \right)
 & (\text{Equator})
 \end{align}
-Note that we are multiplying by the factor $2$ as our $area[j]$ vector is normalized for the whole sphere surface, but the North is only half of it.
+Note that we are multiplying by the factor $2$ as our $\texttt{area}[j]$ vector is normalized for the whole sphere surface, but the North is only half of it.
 In an analogous way, we can easily compute the area average of the southern hemisphere.

 With these new averages, and the tools we developed before, we are able to now generate a 0D-EBM for the northern and the southern hemispheres each.
 We solve the two 0D-EBM models individually to equilibrium as an approximation.
 The next figure shows the annual temperature distributsions: